 To model, analyze, visualize and optimize this complex logistical puzzle, the use of logistics management software is often used.
 ProjectManager has planning tools such as Gantt charts, kanban boards, timesheets and real-time dashboards to help you manage the tasks in your logistics management process.
 Get started for free today.

 Logistics Management vs. Supply Chain Management

 Logistics management is a subset of the larger supply chain management.
 Supply chain management plans, implements and controls the efficient flow of storage, goods, services and related information from the point of origin to the point of consumption.
 This is done for the purpose of meeting the requirements of customers.

-Logistics management in business works across all industries.
-Its aim is to manage the fruition of project life cycles, supply chains and resultant efficiencies.
+Logistics management in business works across industries.
+It aims to manage the fruition of project life cycles, supply chains and resultant efficiencies.
 As businesses grow more complex and expand into a global marketplace, business logisticians have evolved into something called supply chain logisticians.